Monitor the payment request state

 Ensure successful transactions with Klarna’s Hosted Checkout by monitoring Payment request states, retrieving payment tokens, and leveraging webhooks for real-time updates.

-This guide outlines how to monitor the Klarna Payment Request as part of the step up scenario and how to retrieve the payment_token
+This guide outlines how to monitor the Klarna Payment Request as part of the step up scenario.
+On a high level:

 During the checkout process, the Payment Request will transition to various states.
 Find below an overview of the possible payment request states together with a transition diagram: